cyq11143/Molecular-dynamics-simulation-of-active-polymers-under-cylindrical-confinement/README.md

 cd  path
 tar -zxvf lammps-stable.tar.gz # replace with your package's name
 ```
-then just follow the instrument of LAMMPS manual to build LAMMPS:
+Then just follow the instrument of LAMMPS manual to build LAMMPS:
 ```
 cd lammps-23Jun2022                                             # wirte your version
 mkdir build; cd build                                           # create and use a build directory